 The Biathlon Bears program is an introductory program to the sport of biathlon for youth aged 10 to 14.
 Kids younger than 10 are encouraged to register in Nordic ski programs to learn or develop their skiing abilities and ski technique before joining the Biathlon Bears program.
 The Biathlon Bears program is designed to teach the basics of marksmanship using air rifles.

-Those registering for the biathlon bears program will participate in the registrants’ respective age group in nordic skiing either in a Track Attack or Adventure program and will practice shooting in two-hour sessions offered in the fall and winter.
+Those registering for the biathlon bears program must participate in the registrants’ respective age group in nordic skiing either in a Track Attack or Adventure program and will practice shooting in two-hour sessions offered in the fall and winter.
 Our goal with this program is to provide an excellent introduction to the sport of biathlon with focused skiing and shooting practices.